Make more money with these product bundling secrets

 1) Use Google Analytics to find your most popular products

-By using Google Analytics, you’re able to easily see what products are getting the most traffic.
-Which is great and all, but some of you may be wondering...
+By using Google Analytics, you can easily see which products are getting the most traffic.

-“How on earth do I use Google Analytics to find the information I need in order to create the best product bundles?”
+Sounds great, right?
+But how do you use Google Analytics to find the information you need in order to create the best product bundles?

 Let’s take Google Analytics step-by-step:

-To show you how to do this, take a look at the screenshot provided below from my client QuickZip Sheet (they’re the world’s first zip-on sheets — pretty cool, right?).
+Let's take a look at the screenshot provided below from QuickZip Sheet (they’re the world’s first zip-on bed sheets — pretty cool, right?)

 After clicking “Behavior” and “All Pages,” I was able to find that their most popular product is their Luxe Starter Pack, followed by their Baby Starter Pack.

-That’s great for them… but what if your most popular products don’t make sense as a bundle, or you didn’t find any good ideas here?
+This works great for QuickZip, but what if your most popular products don’t make sense as a bundle, or you didn’t find any good ideas here?